-Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!
+Chinese Resume 📝 The Ultimate Guide to Writing Your CV in Chinese!

-This is a quick pocket guide on how to write your C.V. in Chinese and some useful vocabulary to help make you stand out against your candidates.
+We’ll cover some important ground like how to structure your resume and some key vocabulary to help make you stand out against your candidates.

 This guide is especially useful if you plan to work or live in China and want to apply to work for a Chinese company.